Prof Adrian Burgess Principal Scientist Dense Array EEG Lab

-Prof Stefano Seri Clinical Director ABC, Director MRI Research Unit
+Prof Stefano Seri Clinical Director, Director MRI Research Unit

 Current research interests: Investigating behavioural phenotypes with functional imaging and neurophysiological measures.
 Pervasive developmental disorders and Epilepsy as main clinical research areas.

-Dr Ian Stanford Research Director School of Life and Health Sciences
+Prof Ian Stanford Associate Dean Research & Enterprise School of Life and Health Sciences

 Current research interests: In vitro and in vivo electrophysiological studies on neurones and networks within the basal ganglia and motor cortex.
 Pharmacological and surgical interventions in Parkinson’s disease.

-Prof Joel Talcott Associate Director of Research, Neurosciences, Director DDAC
+Prof Joel Talcott Head of Psychology, Director DDAC

 Current research interests: Genotype/Phenotype associations in developmental dyslexia, genomic neuroimaging of developmental disorders, developing methods for linking blood chemistry to neuronal viability and function, balance and motor function in normal and atypical development.